 In the event that a faculty member discovers any materials from their PAF are missing, they will notify the Dean's office via email and the Dean's office will have 10 business days to respond.
 If the missing materials cannot be located, the Dean's office will place a dated and signed memo in the PAF acknowledging that the materials are missing within 10 business days.
 If the faculty member has either originals or copies of this material, they can provide them to the Dean's office.
 The Dean's office will officially acknowledge receipt of this material and get them scanned within 30 days to put in the faculty member's PAF.
 The Dean's office will certify in writing when the scanning was done and by whom as well as affirm the scanned version is the official copy for the PAF.

-Files for individuals who have been separated from university employment 3 are maintained in the colleges/schools for ten (10) years.
+Files for individuals who have been separated from university employment3, are maintained in the colleges/schools for ten (10) years.

 Files of employees separated by reasons of (a) dismissal for cause, or (b) disability retirement, or (c) as the result of a written agreement between the university and the employee, are maintained indefinitely.
-In these instances, the files are maintained by Academic Personnel Services or the Office of the Chancellor, as appropriate.
+In these instances, the files are maintained by Human Resources and the Office of the Chancellor, as appropriate.

 WORKING PERSONNEL ACTION FILE

-The Working Personnel Action File (WPAF), formerly called The Retention, Tenure and Promotion File (RTP File), is defined in Article 11.8 of the Collective Bargaining Agreement.
+The Working Personnel Action File (WPAF), is defined in Article 11.8 of the Collective Bargaining Agreement.

-The WPAF is used during performance evaluations for retention, tenure and/or promotion and is considered a part of the PAF.
+The WPAF is used during performance evaluations for retention, tenure and/or promotion and is considered a part of the PAF4.

 The WPAF is held in confidence and is accessible only to the affected faculty member and persons authorized access in the conduct of official University business.